 When you LIVE with severe tinnitus your motivation is much greater to find solutions than when you STUDY tinnitus.

 All that said, remember that the people I've worked with over the past decade are people who experience mostly severe tinnitus.
 The majority of people I've worked with have contemplated suicide and are severely anxious, panic-driven or depressed.
 I only speak from my personal experience and the thousands of people I've worked with.
 And remember, I've not had experience with people that have mild tinnitus.
 My work was with those suffering on a moderate to severe level.

 This is important because I believe mild tinnitus often is the brain simply filling in from a hearing deficit at certain and often specific frequencies.
 This is the volume of tinnitus most frequently researched and studied in labs.
 But my office wasn't a lab.

 The perennial question is whether I will begin doing therapy again someday.
 As of today's date, I have not, but it's always possible in the future.
-I will probably take a few more teleconsults in 2017, then that will be it again for awhile.
+I will probably take a few more teleconsults in 2020 work with those individuals through 2021, then that will be it again for awhile.

 There's always someone with a compelling story.
 I have trained a handful of talented colleagues in the U.S. who can help at the level of therapy and work with you with lifestyle process changes on the telephone or skype.

 Anyone who treats severe tinnitus as a disorder of the ear when testing shows nothing dramatically wrong with hearing (i.e. total deafness), will indeed fail in helping the person who suffers.